-When implemented incorrectly, it can cause a multitude of problems for the greater Lawson system — for example, we often see clients with duplicate login issues or clients who upgrade some of their employees to Lawson security, but not all of them—and then wind up in a crunch come upgrade time.
+Lawson upgrades have a lot of moving parts—which is why it’s so easy to forget something or to find yourself held up in the middle of an upgrade.
+But Infor Lawson Security is one place where you can’t afford to let anything fall through the cracks.
+When implemented incorrectly, it can cause a multitude of problems for the greater system and leave your system vulnerable.
+For example, we often see clients with duplicate login issues or who upgrade some employees to Lawson Security—but not all of them—and then wind up in a crunch come upgrade time.

 If you’re planning an upgrade to Lawson v10, here are 5 critical reasons you should implement Lawson Security first.

 1. The CheckLS flag can be triggered (flipped from no to yes) in 9.01 but is ignored in 10.
 That means the client can utilize the flag in testing to validate security in 9.01, making it an absolute best practice to implement role-based security in 9.01 prior to upgrading to 10.